-Targets/Strategies Timing Responsibility Success criteria Large print available for identified pupil(s) with visual impairments.
-[Initially costed at £100 from Head's budget] Sept 21 - ongoing SG/MB and class teacher Pupil has a rich range of appropriate material available for reading alongside peers.
-Children with visual impairment continue to make progress.
-Staff recognise and allow for the additional time required by some pupils to use equipment in practical work [Audit of any needs at start of each term] Start of each term SG/Class teachers Should such a pupil be present, discussions with child and parents, progress reports and assessments would all evidence success.
-When needed, staff provide alternative ways of giving access to experience or understanding for pupils who cannot engage in particular activities, for example some forms of exercise in physical education due to physical impairment [Audit of any needs at start of each term] Start of each term CP/NF/Class teachers Should such a pupil be present, discussions with child and parents, progress reports and assessments would all evidence success.
+Targets/Strategies Timing Responsibility Success criteria Staff recognise and allow for the additional time required by some pupils to use equipment in practical work [Audit of any needs at start of each term] Start of each term SG/Class teachers Should such a pupil be present, discussions with child and parents, progress reports and assessments would all evidence success.
+When needed, staff provide alternative ways of giving access to experience or understanding for pupils who cannot engage in particular activities, for example some forms of exercise in physical education due to physical impairment [Audit of any needs at start of each term] Start of each term CP/LB/Class teachers Should such a pupil be present, discussions with child and parents, progress reports and assessments would all evidence success.
 School visits are made accessible to all pupils irrespective of attainment or impairment [teachers to inform Head and assessments made to ensure accessibility] As required MB/AW All pupils able to attend visits Extra time available in examinations/assessments NGRT/C AT 4 - Autumn PTE/PT M Summer Class teachers/ SG Children are able to complete assessments without time restrictions.
-Use of 1:1 devices to enlarge teaching resources Sept 21 and ongoing Class teacher/ MB Teaching resources can be accessed by all Immersive reader on 1:1 devices Sept 21/ ongoing Class teacher/SG Children that are struggling to read or have diagnosed dyslexia can use immersive reader to support with the reading of texts.
-Visual and hearing impaired children are to sit at the front of the class.
-Sept 21/ongoi ng Class teachers Visually impaired and hearing impaired children are able to fully access the learning.
-Use of coloured overlays Sept 21/ongoi ng SG Children find reading the texts easier
+Use of 1:1 devices to support voice notes for input vs writing As Require d Class teacher/ MB Teaching resources can be accessed by all Immersive reader on 1:1 devices As required Class teacher/SG Children that are struggling to read or have diagnosed dyslexia can use immersive reader to support with the reading of texts.
+Hearing impaired children are to sit at the front of the class.
+As Require d Class teachers Hearing impaired children are able to fully access the learning.
+Use of coloured overlays As Require d SG Children find reading the texts easier